 Tiles for the Bathroom and Laundry

-Your choice of tiling is important when it comes to build to rent.
+Your choice of tiling is essential when it comes to build to rent.

 Some lovely tiles are available at solid prices.

 The trick here is to be smart about where you lay them.
-For instance, you might have a two-colour scheme – grey on the floor and wall and the other wall white.
+For instance, you might have a two-colour scheme – grey on the floor and white on the other wall.

 Even though plain tiles might be cheap, they are not popular with tenants or buyers.
 People like a nice bathroom, so give them one.